Tayjsl97/Tayjsl97.github.io/index.md

 - Automatic Music Generation
 - Deep Generative Model

 My current research focuses on automatic music generation using artificial intelligence techniques.
 My interests are on the **Deep Generative Model** and its applications in **Intelligent Music Generation**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+Automatic music generation represents an innovative approach in advancing the field of music.
+I aspire to contribute my talents to this realm, aiming to introduce fresh opportunities and possibilities for music creation, education, and entertainment.

 <br>